abenga/rust_notes/content/error_handling.md

 Most errors are forseeable and recoverable.

-A function that  could get recoverable errors  usually returns the type `Result<T, E>`.
-This is defined in the module [`std::result`](https://doc.rust-lang.org/std/result/) and is brought into scope by the prelude for all Rust programs. `Result` is an enum with the variants  `OK(T)` representing success and containing a value, and `Err(E)` representing the error and containing an error value. `T` and `E` are generic type parameters. `T` is type of the value to return in the success case, and `E` is the type of the error that will be returned in the error case.
+A function that could get recoverable errors usually returns the type `Result<T, E>`, which indicates possible failure.
+This is defined in the module [`std::result`](https://doc.rust-lang.org/std/result/) and is brought into scope by the prelude for all Rust programs. `Result` is an enum with the variants  `OK(T)` representing success and containing a value of type `T`, and `Err(E)` representing the error and containing an error value of type `E`. `T` and `E` are generic type parameters.

+Whenever a `Result<T>` value is returned, Rust requires us to handle the error explicitly, and a compiler warning is raised if a `Result` value isn't used.

 ```rust
 enum Result<T, E> {